WebComponentsGuide/webcomponents.guide/learn/components/initializing-your-component.md

 ### Adding logic when an element is inserted into the DOM

 Perhaps more valuable than knowing when an element is created, is to know when it gets _inserted_ into the DOM.
-At this point an element can look at its _parent elements_ to know where it is in the tree, and can do useful logic like adding _event listeners_, and start rendering or animating.
+At this point an element can look at its _parent elements_ to know where it's in the tree, and can do useful logic like adding _event listeners_, and start rendering or animating.

 If a _custom element_ has a `connectedCallback()` function, then the browser will automatically call this whenever the